To learn more about the process for course registration for Fall 2014, be sure to review all of the information below carefully!

 Q. I still have questions.
 Is there someone I can talk to?

 If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an Academic Advisor during Academic Advising Walk-in hours (Monday-Tuesday 10 a.m.-12 p.m. and Wednesday-Thursday 2-4 p.m. in E2540) for quick advising questions and urgent issues.
+Once the Fall term has begun, you can also meet with an Academic Advisor during Academic Advising Walk-in hours (in W3700, hours TBD) for quick advising questions and urgent issues.